Achieving success in the entrepreneurial world isn’t a mystery; it’s just a long and arduous journey.

 While it’s impossible to predict the future, what you can do is employ what management consultants call “strategic foresight.”

 In the simplest terms, strategic foresight is essentially the ability to make informed and educated guesses.
 However, it’s more than just trying to predict the next market trend.

 Strategic foresight looks into the past for recurring trends and which apply to the future.
 The goal is to take all the information available in the present and actively implement strategies to shape and inform the future you want.

 Strategic foresight is either planning for the probable outcome or trying to manipulate it so that you achieve the preferable outcome.

 You’ll be hard pressed to find a more perfect example of a successful idea borne from looking into the future than Indiegogo.

 Indiegogo, today, is the largest and most popular crowdfunding platform in the world.
-Through our interview with Chief Development Officer and founder Danae Ringelmann, we learned how Ringelmann looked into the future to disrupt an entire industry and changed the world with the advent of crowdfunding.
+Through our interview with Chief Development Officer and founder Danae Ringelmann, we learned how Ringelmann looked into the future to disrupt an entire industry and changed the world with the advent of crowdfunding for business startups.

 As she said: “The SEC (US Securities and Exchange Commission) laws at the time that prevented peopled from investing online.
 But I said, ‘it’s probably time to change the law because the laws were written at a time when technology didn’t exist, the internet didn’t exist, the only time to protect people from risk was not allow them to engage at all.’
 But with technology you could actually limit can expose themselves to.”

-One of the better ways to come up with a great startup idea is to try to solve a personal problem; some sort of pain point that you have to deal with all the time, and just wished that there was something out there that could make your life just that little bit easier.
+One of the better ways to come up with great small business startup ideas is to try to solve a personal problem; some sort of pain point that you have to deal with all the time, and just wished that there was something out there that could make your life just that little bit easier.